blackmagic919/AboutMe/source/_posts/Structure Planning.md

 ![](Threads.png)

-It's unfortunate that some chunks will still have more threads than others, but to make this not the case would require LoD levels to be exponentially larger(i.e. all powers of 2), and anyways the difference in thread count cannot be greater than one.
-Having remapped multiple threads to identical chunks presents a new problem: subdividing sampling within a chunk.
+It's unfortunate that some regions will still have more threads than others, but to make this not the case would require LoD levels to be exponentially larger(i.e. all powers of 2), and anyways the difference in thread count cannot be greater than one.
+Having remapped multiple threads to identical regions presents a new problem: subdividing sampling within a region.

 Firstly, to divide up a sample region we need to know how many threads are responsible for completing it.
 The number of threads mapped to the current thread's sample-region can be determined using the formula below:
 ```